Rishikesh01/kastbin/Readme.md

 # Kastbin

-Kastbin is an attempt to make pastbin backend clone.The whole project is written in kotlin and it uses spring and mongodb.
+Kastbin is backend clone of pastbin.
 The project is in its beta stage

 # Endpoints